-The School of Physics and Astronomy offers a number of 3 year, 3.5 year and 4 year studentships from a range of UKRI, international and institutional sources.
+The School of Physics and Astronomy offers a number of 3 year, 3.5 year and 4-year studentships from a range of UKRI, international and institutional sources.

-We invite applications from UK and from EU nationals (UKRI conditions apply) for these studentships.
-We also invite international applicants to apply for the limited number of scholarships without nationality restrictions, or with a view to securing funding from your home country.
+We invite applications from the UK and from EU nationals (UKRI conditions apply) for these studentships.
+We also invite international applicants to apply with a view to securing funding from your home country.
 The College will offer a fee waiver for all stipends offered by the Chinese Scholarship Council.

 An indicative list of potential projects can be found here.

 The PhD at the School of Physics and Astronomy comes with full professional skills training programme offered within the university as well as access to the South East Physics Network’s GradNet Training.

 All UKRI funded and institutional studentships come with all fees paid, and a stipend of £17006p.a.
 (2019/20).